olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     These dynamic resources will all be created in the additional resource group.
 Thus, AKS adds the SP to the resource group as a contributor.

     The `az` command should still be running, yet we do not need to wait for it to finish.
-You can safely exit it with `Ctrl+C` and it will continue in the background.
+As soon as the command says '..Running...' you can safely exit it with `Ctrl+C` and the deployment will continue in the background.

 ## Exercise 4: Create Azure Container Registry (ACR) and push image